keshavg45/Course-Management-Platform/README.md

 User Stories
 -----------------------------------------------------

+- As a user, I want to be able to enter my current semester.

 - As a user, I want to be able to add a course to the list of courses in the current semester.